Faculty and Staff

 G. Dodd Galbreath

 Founding Director and Assistant Professor

-Galbreath brings over 29 years of experience to the Institute for Sustainable Practice (ISP).
+Galbreath brings over 31 years of experience to the Institute for Sustainable Practice (ISP).
 As the founding director, he leads one of the nations first academic sustainability programs.
 The following summarizes his diverse background.

-Executive Public Service: While serving two former governors of different parties, Galbreath led efforts to implement a nationally recognized wetlands conservation plan; to create one of the nation’s first environmental justice plans; guided passage of five legislative proposals to manage competing water allocations and transfers and designation of the first state scenic river in 25 years.
+Executive Public Service: While serving two former governors of different parties, Galbreath led efforts to implement a nationally recognized wetlands conservation plan; to create one of the nation’s first environmental justice plans; guided passage of five legislative proposals to manage competing water allocations and transfers and the legislative designation of the first state scenic river in 25 years.